enthought/enaml/docs/source/architecture.rst

         hook up the expression to its dependencies in your model's notification model.
-This is likely to require walking the provided expression AST to determine dependencies (the AttributeVisitor class may be useful for this) and register you may have to register callbacks on an appropriate object.
+This is likely to require walking the provided expression AST to determine dependencies (the AttributeVisitor class may be useful for this) and you may have to register callbacks on an appropriate object.
 This callback will probably look something like the :py:meth:`update_object()` method, but may need to perform additional steps depending on your model.

     :py:class:`~enaml.expressions.NotifyingExpression`
         This class requires the ability to execute a code expression whenever